 Faithfulness in Service is the national Anglican code for personal behaviour and the practice of pastoral ministry by clergy and pastoral workers.
 It was approved by the General Synod in October 2004.
 Since then, it has been revised periodically by the General Synod Standing Committee.
-The most recent edition (6th edition) was approved in November 2011.

 At the sixteenth session of General Synod in 2014, a Faithfulness in Service DVD resource for clergy and church workers was launched.

 The Primate spoke of the importance of this resource as a significant intervention in our Aboriginal and Torres Strait Islander communities and officially launched Faithfulness in Service – a DVD resource for clergy and church workers.

 Ms Rose Elu prayed in her language for the protection of children in all our communities.